dmpop/microsth/README.md

 # micro.sth

 micro.sth stands for _micro something_ or _micro stash_.
-It is a minimalist tool written in PHP that can be used for keeping a personal microblog, drafting articles, keeping notes, and whatnot. micro.sth stores content in plain text files. micro.sth supports Markdown and provides simple password protection.
-If you add a _random.md_ file with a list of phrases or quotes, micro.sth will display them randomly. micro.sth also allows you to upload images and resize them on-the-fly.
+It is a minimalist tool written in PHP that can be used for maintaining a personal microblog, drafting articles, keeping notes, managing tasks, and more. micro.sth stores content in plain text files.

+## Features

+- Light and dark themes
+- Markdown support
+- Password protection
+- Support for multiple pages
+- Images are resized to a specified dimensions during upload

 ## Dependencies